Costa–Hawkins Rental Housing Act: Usual provisions

-Rental amount

-Its chief provisions regulate the dollar amount charged the tenant each month.
-The political intent of most rent control ordinances, usually the sine qua non, directs the city's attention at the ownership, and limits its ability to raise the rent.

 Percentage.
 A maximum permitted price increase may be expressed as a percentage of the existing rent.
 For example, Alameda 5%, Hayward 5%, Los Angeles 3%, Los Gatos 5%.
 In 2016 San Jose lowered the allowable annual rent increase from 8% to 5% of existing rent.
 In 2017 in Beverly Hills by an emergency ordinance, the rent raise maximum plunged from 10% to 3%.

 CPI.
 Alternatively, rent raise limits may be directly keyed to changes in the cost of living, as measured by the Consumer Price Index (CPI).
 Since 1980 in California the CPI has generally been lower than 5%.
 Examples of rent control ordinances using CPI as an index: Oakland, Mountain View, Richmond.
 In San Francisco the SFRO limits annual increases to the lesser of 60% of the CPI or 7% of existing rent.
 Similarly, the Berkeley Rent Board allows an annual increase of 65% of CPI.

 Vacancy control, in which the amount of rent charged for a rental unit (rather than for a tenancy) is strictly regulated by local government, is discussed below in "Vacancy control prior to the Act".